Deduplicate records in HubSpot

-- In the upper right, click the Actions dropdown menu and select Manage duplicates.
+- In the upper right, click Actions > Manage duplicates.

 - View a list of duplicate contact or company pairs for your review.
-You can also view when the next calculation will occur.
+You can also view when the most recent duplicates were identified.

 - To remove a displayed property, click X next to it in the Selected properties section.

 - To display a property, click the checkbox next to the property.